 Publishing in a scholarly journal often seems complicated and challenging, particularly for the new researchers and academics, who are expected to produce high quality papers from the outset of their careers.
 The aim of this panel is to help researchers not only choosing the right journal for publishing their research, but also to help them understand the processes from submission to final acceptance that papers undergo at the different journals.
 Editors will give insights into their quality criteria and, more generally, what they are looking for in a paper to be published.
-Steve Sawyer (JASIST), Jim Jansen (Information Processing & Management) and June Abbas (Library & Information Science Research) will share information on each of their journals and provide insight into how best to succeed in publishing with them.
+Steve Sawyer (JASIST), Jim Jansen (Information Processing & Management), June Abbas (Library & Information Science Research), and Andrew Dillon (Information and Culture) will share information on each of their journals and provide insight into how best to succeed in publishing with them.

 Dr. Steven B. Sawyer is the Editor-in-Chief of the Journal of the Association of Science and Information Technology (JASIST).
 His research builds on and advances the social informatics tradition through particular attention to the ways in which people organize to work together and use information and communication technologies.
 The courses he leads focus student’s attention to the design, development, and implementation of information systems and to the roles of information and communication technologies relative to organizational and social change.
 He received his D.B.A. and master's degree in Management Information Systems from Boston University, and a master's in Ocean Engineering from the University of Rhode Island.
 His research advances social informatics (and, more broadly, socio-technical principles for studying information and communication technologies) by focusing on social practices, collective action, theroles and functions of the technologies and systems of information sharing, and the institutional contexts in which these happen.
 Current research projects include: Distributed scientific collaborations, scientific data repositories, project-based (gig or freelancing) work and the technological skills (e.g., infrastructural competency and working on platforms) this requires, and new ways of organizing work.